 Despite the fact that your Docker container is still running, your API server won't be able to handle requests if your database goes down.
 During troubleshooting, this leads to inconvenient experiences.

-It would be possible to verify the availability of the container with a simple docker ps.
-When you add a health check, the output of docker ps also encloses the actual container state.
+It would be possible to verify the availability of the docker container with a simple docker ps.
+When you add a docker health check, the output of docker ps also encloses the actual container state.

 0 – A healthy and functioning container.